fastwaterbear/tezospayments-contracts/README.md

 * [Docker](https://docs.docker.com/get-docker) version 20.10.7 or later

 ### Run local Sandbox node
-The sandbox node is required for local deployments of smart contracts and for launching tests locally;
+The sandbox node is required for local deployments of smart contracts and for launching tests locally.
 We use the [flextesa](https://hub.docker.com/r/tqtezos/flextesa) image and the custom script written in TypeScript to launch the sandbox node.

 1. Go to the root directory of the repository;
 2. Install npm packages using the command